 Looking for the perfect vegan, low-fat eggplant lasagna recipe?
 This recipe is a classic lasagna made with eggplant and spinach, and very little else.
 There's no tofu or ricotta cheese substitute to round it out, just the necessary ingredients of lasagna noodles, eggplants, spinach, and tomato sauce layered together.
 Layer it all together, then stick it in the oven and bake, and you've got yourself a low-fat, quick and easy, home-cooked vegetarian and vegan family meal.

 With little more than noodles and veggies, this vegan eggplant lasagna recipe is completely dairy-free as well as much lower in fat than a traditional lasagna.
 And, with just six ingredients, it's a breeze to prepare.
 If it's your first time ever making a homemade vegan lasagna, and you're not fully confident in your lasagna-making abilities, this is an easy vegetable-packed recipe to try.

 Heat the olive oil in a medium frying pan over medium heat.
-Sautee the garlic for two to three minutes, then add in the diced eggplant and stir.
+Sauté the garlic for 2 to 3 minutes, then add in the diced eggplant and stir.
 Cover the frying pan and cook until the eggplant is just tender, about 5 to 7 more minutes.

 Next, cover the bottom of a 9 x 12-inch baking pan with 2 cups of the tomato sauce.

 Cover the tomato sauce with a layer of 4 or 5 of the uncooked noodles.

 Cover this layer of noodles with a thin layer of sauce, then add the cooked eggplant and another thin layer of sauce.
 Add another layer of noodles followed by a thin layer of sauce, then the spinach and another thin layer of sauce.

 Cover tightly with foil and bake for 45 to 50 minutes.